 - All visits must be approved by AFS-USA, the participant's host family, and the local volunteers.
 AFS-USA recommends that approval from all three parties be confirmed prior to tickets being purchased.
 AFS-USA reserves the right to deny permission for a visit if a participant is having adjustment or other support problems at the time.

 - Participants will not be allowed to miss school to travel with their natural parents, other relatives or friends.
 AFS is an educational program and all schools in the USA offer several vacation periods.
 (Information about school vacation schedules is easily available online or directly from the student.)

 - An AFS participant traveling independently with his/her natural parents, other relatives or friends is subject to Independent Travel guidelines and will need a Travel Waiver.

 - Since visits can be disruptive to a participant's adjustment and adaptation, they should last no longer than 3-4 days.

 - Natural family members should not plan to stay with the AFS participant's host family, but rather are expected to arrange for their own hotel in the area.

-- Natural family visits should not conflict host family plans or required AFS events and orientations.
+- Natural family visits should not conflict with host family plans, mandatory school events, or required AFS events and orientations.

 - Any visiting natural family member or friend must obtain travel insurance prior to departure from their home country.
 AFS will not manage, oversee or pay for any medical care needed by visitors.